I really love Anthony Bourdain’s quote about omelets. He says that “the way you make an omelet reveals your true character.”

 Code reviews also promote accountability and help establish a culture of quality and continuous improvement within the development team.
 Ultimately, code reviews contribute to producing reliable, maintainable, and robust software applications.

-1. Don’t focus on a specific chunk of code alone.
+1. When you perform code reviews, don’t focus on a specific chunk of code alone.
 Understand the entire context as this will help you catch the functional problems.

-2. Don’t assume that the more experienced developer should be reviewing the code of a less experienced developer.
+2. Peer code review is the cornerstone of software development.
+Peer reviews also promote knowledge sharing and skill development among team members.
+However, don’t assume that the more experienced developer should be reviewing the code of a less experienced developer.
 Everyone can learn from each other, and everyone in your team could potentially catch an issue.

 3. Don’t focus on minor things like, for example, two empty lines instead of one.
 Configure an automated check using a linter for such things to prevent the reviewer from getting distracted.